This guide explains who is eligible for Access to Work and how to apply.

 Overview

-Access to work is a government run discretionary grant which helps people with a disability to start or remain in employment.
-It provides financial and practical support to help disabled people overcome the barriers they face in the workplace.
-This support could pay for aids and equipment in the workplace, human support such as a job coach or other work related costs.
+Access to work is a government grant scheme which helps people with a disability to start or remain in employment.
+It can provide financial and practical support to help disabled people overcome the barriers they face in the workplace.
+This support could pay for equipment in, support from a job coach or other work related costs.
 This guide will provide an overview of who is eligible for Access to Work, what help Access to Work will provide and how to make a claim.

 In order to receive help from Access to Work